GitGuardian/ggbridge/examples/2-way-tunneling/README.md

 By default, the `ggbridge` client does not expose any **client → server** proxies that allow accessing remote resources through the established tunnel.

-However, `ggbridge` supports two types of client-to-server proxies:
+However, `ggbridge` supports client-to-server proxy with **TLS Routing**.

-- **TLS Routing**: Exposes a TLS port to forward all incoming TLS traffic through a TCP tunnel.
-This requires DNS redirection, e.g., redirecting `hook.gitguardian.com` requests to the ggbridge client.
+**TLS Routing** exposes a TLS port to forward all incoming TLS traffic through a TCP tunnel.
+This requires **DNS redirection**, e.g., redirecting `hook.gitguardian.com` requests to the ggbridge client.

-- **HTTPS Routing**: Exposes an HTTPS service and allows defining routing rules.
-For instance, you can expose a hostname like `hook.gitguardian.internal` and route traffic to `hook.gitguardian.com` through the ggbridge tunnel.
+> [!CAUTION]

-> **Note:** On the server side, only requests to `hook.gitguardian.com` and `api.gitguardian.com` are allowed for client → server traffic.
+> On the server side, only requests to `hook.gitguardian.com` and `api.gitguardian.com` are allowed for client → server traffic.

 ---